 Luckily, I still loved the whole running part.
 Throughout high school, for fun I’d done several half marathons.
 I figured I might as well sign up for a full.

 lesson 1: running is best when you’re doing it because you love it

 So I did, and at 18 finished my first marathon in just under 5 hours, with no idea of what was a good or fast time and just proud as hell that I’d done the thing.
 I loved being a marathoner, loved the distance and the challenge (which I’ve written about here).
 And I wanted to do another.
-So the next year I finished my second, in about 4 and a half hours, again just loving the thing, loving the training and the eating and the happiness it brought me through all of life’s craziness.
+So the next year I finished my second, in about 4 and a half hours, again just loving the thing, loving the training and the happiness it brought me through all of life’s craziness.

 So then I began to crave a faster marathon, of course, as most of us do, and started aiming for 4 hours.
 I really didn’t do anything different in my training, just ran a lot and hoped for the best.
 I signed up for 2 marathons, Seattle’s Rock n Roll and then Seattle itself.

 Since I loved running so much I had written myself a training plan that went up to 80 miles a week at its peak (again- at the time I didn’t really understand what I was getting myself into.
 I just knew that I wanted to be fast, and that’s how much “fast” people ran).
 This might have worked, but I got to about 40 miles a week when things started hurting.
 Specifically, my hip would start hurting.

 lesson 2: if you’re hurting, rest. if rest doesn’t fix it, see a professional and DON’T run through it

 THE SMART THING would have been to ease off, check out my weird hip pains, or at least.. put some ice on it, you know?